 Shift Register SN74HC595

-For our tutorial today, we will be using the SN74HC595 IC.
+For our tutorial today, we will be using the SN74HC595 shift register IC.

-The SN74HC595 devices contain an 8-bit, serial-in, parallel-out shift register that feeds an 8-bit D-type storage register.
-The storage register has parallel 3-state outputs.
-Separate clocks are provided for both the shift and storage register.
-The shift register has a direct overriding clear (SRCLR) input, serial (SER) input, and serial outputs for cascading.
-When the output-enable (OE) input is high, the outputs are in the high-impedance state.
+The SN74HC595 IC contains an 8-bit serial-in, parallel-out shift register that feeds an 8-bit D-type storage register.
+The storage register features parallel 3-state outputs.
+Separate clocks are provided for both the shift register and the storage register.
+The shift register includes a direct overriding clear (SRCLR) input, a serial (SER) input, and serial outputs for cascading.
+When the output-enable (OE) input is high, the outputs enter a high-impedance state.

 SN74HC595 Pinout